 Intersection accidents.
 The most common type of bicycle accident is an intersection accident.
 This typically occurs when a driver turns or merges with traffic and collides with cyclists.
 Sometimes, a driver cannot see a cyclist riding in an intersection and can turn too quickly, which can cause a collision.

 Doored.
 This can happen even when a car is parked.
 For example, if a motorist opens their door unexpectedly while a cyclist is passing, they can hit the rider and cause significant injury.

 Bike lane.
 Driving a car in the bike lane is illegal, even if it is only for a moment.
 A driver entering the bike lane can cause a distraction and strike a cyclist.

-Liability After an Accident
+Liability After a New York Bike Accident